 In fact, I did spend the best part of a week on a coffee farm between Santa Maria and Santa Teresa (possibly my favourite experience in Peru, even if these first impressions were not quite positive).

-The road from Santa Maria to Hidroelectrica can best be described as Camino de la Muerte on steroids and there is no way that I would ever ride a bicycle there.
+The road from Santa Maria to Hidroelectrica can best be described as Camino de la Muerte on steroids.
+In fact, there is no way that I would ever ride a bicycle there.
 Forget tar surfaces and think plenty of mud and dust.
 Then, add in zero room to overtake, precipitous drops, blind turns and insane driving.
-You might feel glad to arrive at your destination, except that the destination in question is Hidroelectrica, a place with a decidedly middle of nowhere feel.
+You might feel glad to arrive at your destination, except that the destination in question is Hidroelectrica.
+It is a place with a decidedly middle of nowhere feel.

 Walk to Aguas Calientes